 The printer is light – less than 6 kg and portable.
 To achieve this many components are downsized compared to a traditional printer:

 - 1515 aluminum extrusions for the frame

 - NEMA14 steppers.
 Only the Z-stepper with integrated lead screw is a NEMA17

 - MGN07 linear rails

 - Small 150 W / 24 V power supply

 Control electronics are based on the small 32-bit SKR E3 mini V2 board combined with a Raspberry Pi running Klipper firmware.
-For a print server you can choose between OctoPrint (my choice) or the newer Mainsail OS/Fluidd.
-All of them provide web interface to control and monitor the print job over Ethernet/Wifi/Internet.
+For a print server, you can choose between OctoPrint (my choice) or the newer Mainsail OS/Fluidd.
+All of them provide a web interface to control and monitor the print job over Ethernet/Wifi/Internet.